 Further education gave me a good grounding in the filosofy of scientific method and basic practical statistics, even putting my lazy head onto proportional representation.
 Sooner or later, these were to become elements of a lifetime preoccupation.

-(I challenged this again with my [retirement-age] book: Science is Ethics as Electics.)
+(I've challenged this again with my [retirement-age] web-page: Science is

 As age began to tell, I was getting stuck, until the Internet and the World Wide Web.
 As for billions of other folks, the web has been a life changer for me.
 Having a public forum, at last, was the incentive I needed to explain scientific ideas to myself precisely enuf to serve as possible explanations to other people.